About District Chapter 114 Raleigh-Durham NC

 How to Join page for more information.

 You are welcome to attend one of our bi-monthly meetings and discover what we are all about.
-We meet at Cary Arts Center, 101 Dry Avenue, Cary NC on the dates listed below.
-However due to the ongoing pandemic, our chapter meetings for the remainder of 2020 may not be held in person.
-Check back for updates on the status of future meetings.
-For an interactive map to the meeting location, visit our How to Join page.
+We normally meet at the Cary Arts Center, 101 Dry Avenue, Cary NC.
+However due to the ongoing pandemic, chapter meetings will be held on Zoom until further notice.
+If you are interested in joining a meeting, send us a message through our Contact Us page.
+Meeting dates for 2020 and 2021 are as follows:

 November 14, 2020